TheTharz/Student-Management-System-Individual-3996/README.md

 4. To delete a student, select a student from the list and click on the "Delete" button.
 5. Click on the "Exit" button to close the application.

-### Contributing
-Contributions are welcome!
-If you find any issues or have suggestions for enhancements, feel free to open an issue or submit a pull request.

-### Acknowledgments
-This project utilizes the [CommunityToolkit.Mvvm](https://github.com/windows-toolkit/CommunityToolkit-Mvvm) library for MVVM support in WPF applications.

 **Note:** The sample data provided in the `MainWindowVM` constructor is for testing purposes and can be modified or replaced with real data.